WindowsAzure-TrainingKit-RU/Demo-Windows8AndMobileServices/Demo.md

 		}
 }
 	````
+	> **Note:** You can install and use the code snippet _wamsauthenticate_ located in /Source/ClientSnippets to perform this task

 1. Update string _<< INSERT REDIRECT DOMAIN HERE >>_ from the previous step with the redirect domain that was specified when setting up the app in Live Connect, in the format **https://****service-name****.azure-mobile.net/**.